blaenk/blaenk.github.io/provider/posts/terminal-customization.markdown

 λ ~/.dots (master . # +){+1} ➜
 ~~~

 The branch is `master` and apparently there's unstaged files, modifed files, and staged files.
 Furthermore, the `{+1}` shows that my branch is one commit ahead of the remote branch.
-It would also show the number of commits we are behind --- in red --- if that were the case, which in my opinion can be very handy so that you can avoid conflicts by rebasing or merging before you push.
+It would also show the number of commits we are behind, in red, if that were the case---which in my opinion can be very handy so that you can avoid conflicts by rebasing or merging before you push.
 This segment only shows up if either of those conditions is met.

 #### SSH